lonerae/lonerae/README.md

+I'm lonerae, an aspiring software developer!

 ## About me

-- I'm lonerae, an aspiring software developer.
 - Graduate of the Mathematics Department of National University of Athens
 - Postgraduate student on Computer Science in University of Piraeus

-## Ongoing Projects
+### Ongoing Projects

 - Multiplayer social-deduction android game, built on libGDX framework
 - Front- and back-end development of e-Commerce site